lexis-project/orch-service-tosca-templates/examples/applications/hpcComputation/README.md

 # HPC Computation template

-Template of a LEXIS workflow allowing to transfer a dataset from DDI to a HEAppE Job.
+Template of a LEXIS workflow allowing to transfer a dataset from DDI to a HEAppE Job, performing a computation.

 The Run workflow is:
 * getting details on the input dataset (size, locations)